tianyushi/GAS/README.md

 running within a separate virtual private cloud).
 At minimum this pool of so-called “worker nodes” will contain two nodes (EC2 instances).
 Additional instances will be launched and added to (or removed from) the worker pool, based on the number of requests in the job queue.
-The annotator servers store the state of running jobs locally (as implemented in homework assignments) -- in this sense they are not stateless like the web app servers.
+The annotator servers store the state of running jobs locally -- in this sense they are not stateless like the web app servers.
 If a job fails to complete it will leave the system in an inconsistent state, but it’s a state from which we can recover relatively easily.
 The GAS Today and Tomorrow